 Of course finding people interesting ranges from being appalled to being attracted by them.
 Most of us point our cameras, and thus our attention at the things we love or admire—family, friends, pets, scenery—although some “serious” photographers focus (or blur, as the artistic case may be) on disgusting and banal subjects (rotting corpses, urban blight, etc.) to get attention.
 I too am guilty of photographing road kill carcasses and flies on shit but I won’t bore anyone with a book of such images.
 I do however think the human zoo has universal appeal.
 Nearly everyone indulges in people-watching at times, so perhaps my explanation can stop at that—simply that we are curious about one another, monkeys gazing in a mirror.

 Here then is my collection of people.
 It ranges from the sublime to the ridiculous, from fleeting and casual to profound connection.
-It consists of portraits of family, friends, lovers, colleagues, neighbors, strangers, and myself.
 It seems my most gregarious years are behind me now, and in my retirement I tend to shun crowds and large noisy gatherings, preferring the company of dogs most of the time.
-I did not intend this to become a confession or penetrating analysis, merely a few words to serve as caveat.
 Anyone who knows me will be struck by the irony of this book about people.